Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    some of the components might fail.

-   This document provides the specification for establishing these interoperability points.
+   This document provides the specification for establishing these inter-operability points.
    The approaches are based on known standardized
    technologies that have been tested and deployed
    in several large scale streaming